Hyeseong0317/Pytorch-_-_-/README.md

     cols_with_missing.append(col)

 This code goes through all the columns in your dataframe and if a column has any null value, that column name is added to cols_with_missing

+---

+## categorical data를 일단 DataFrame의 Columns에서 제거

+### Drop columns in training and validation data

+`drop_X_train = X_train.select_dtypes(exclude=['object'])` <- categorical 데이터인 dtype=object인 항목을 제외하고 선택

+`drop_X_valid = X_valid.select_dtypes(exclude=['object'])` <- categorical 데이터인 dtype=object인 항목을 제외하고 선택

+---

+### Investigating cardinality

+The output above shows, for each column with categorical data, the number of unique values in the column.

+For instance, the 'Street' column in the training data has two unique values: 'Grvl' and 'Pave', corresponding to a gravel road and a paved road, respectively.

+We refer to the number of unique entries of a categorical variable as the cardinality of that categorical variable.
+For instance, the 'Street' variable has cardinality 2.